Mult box: Availability

 United States government agencies usually provide a mult box for media use at press conferences.
 However, they are not always consistent; the United States Department of Energy sometimes makes a mult box available, but then does not make a "media avail with speakers"; yet at other times does not allow a mult box but follows it up with a "press availability".
 Some state government agencies or courts also may provide such equipment for free to media, but charge a fee to rent it for private events held on state property.

 Some colleges and universities provide the use of a mult box gratis to media who need it to record large academic events such as commencement, speaker, or funeral, but charge for leasing to certain organizations.
 Larger houses of worship, such as a basilica or cathedral, may provide a mult box for certain religious services, but not others, depending on their policies and the nature of the mass or eucharist.
 Large media events, such as the Grammy Awards, Alamo Bowl, etc., often provide a mult box for media at their press conferences as a convenience.

 Installation

-A mult box can be an extraordinarily expensive piece of audio-visual equipment to purchase, so many organizations rent them from a communications company or government agency.
+A mult box can be an expensive piece of audio-visual equipment to purchase, so many organizations rent them from a communications company or government agency.
 Larger venues may make them available to the media for free, but rent them to private parties.

-In 2011, the United States Mission to the African Union donated a state of the art mult box to the cash-starved African Union in a formal ceremony, in which they also presented new interns who will be trained to use it.
+In 2011, the United States Mission to the African Union donated a state-of-the-art mult box to the cash-starved African Union in a formal ceremony, in which they also presented new interns who will be trained to use it.